 Important Note: Google Scholar's search results are not exhaustive, so do not assume that you have found "everything" on your topic via Scholar.
 It is just one tool to employ in your searches.

-There are two main ways to search for books:
+There are several ways to search for books and e-books: